zahaibalig/huldra/README.md

 If you change the value of these parameters, you need to go to the home page and restart the survey from scratch.

-### Test assets
+### Example assets

-We put some test assets in /public/gallery (minimal working example with all case types) so that when people clone the repo and run directly, they will run a fully working example locally.
+We put some example assets in /public/gallery (minimal working example with all case types, as well as placeholder images and example assets for other pages), so that when people clone the repo and run directly, they will run a fully working example locally.
-The assets were downloaded from [Pexels](https://www.pexels.com/), which allows free use of their images and videos without attribution as well as modification (see https://www.pexels.com/license/ for details).
+The case assets were downloaded from [Pexels](https://www.pexels.com/), which allows free use of their images and videos without attribution as well as modification (see https://www.pexels.com/license/ for details).

 ## Outputs